mourendxu/TD-OpenCV3TOP/README.md

 Touchdesigner OpenCV3 C++ TOP for FaceDetect

 Adding the OpenCV3 FaceDetect Functionality to TD via a C++ TOP.
 This will require a **Commercial or a Pro license** for TD.
-You do gain quite a bit of speed and this method is much more streamlined when compared to the python approach.
+You do gain quite a bit of speed when compared to using Python and the OpenCV that came with Touchdesigner.
+This method is also much more streamlined than the Python approach.